-- This violates the 2015 Master Plan which states "The paved Connector Trail will not serve as a segment of the Greenway Network." - This conflicts with the 6-1 vote by the Dakota County Board (March 2015) that the Connector Trail is not to serve as a segment of the Greenway network.
-Commissioner Gerlach was the single vote against this idea. - There is no timeline for completion of these segments; it is expected that they will be incorporated into road projects if/when that takes place.
+- This violates the 2015 Master Plan which states "The paved Connector Trail will not serve as a segment of the Greenway Network." - This conflicts with the 6-1 vote by the Dakota County Board of Commissioners (March 2015) that the Connector Trail is not to serve as a segment of the Greenway network. - There is no timeline for completion of these segments; they will be incorporated into road projects if/when that takes place.
 Nothing prevents the controversial Connector Trail from being constructed first. - There is nothing to eliminate the potential for higher-speed cyclists or other wheeled recreation from using the route through the park.
 Design criteria for the Connector Trail (if constructed) will be at the discretion of the County Board.